The Best Way to Share a Password Securely in 2026

 Most "how do I share a password" articles muddle two distinct problems:

 Problem 1: One-time, external sharing.
 You need to hand a credential to someone once.
 They might never use your tools again.
-Your goal is to deliver the secret without leaving a trail.
+Your goal is to deliver the secret without leaving plaintext in the channel where the request happened.

 Problem 2: Persistent, team sharing.
 Five people on your team need ongoing access to the same credential.
 Your goal is to make sure everyone has it now, and that it gets rotated when someone leaves.